Skip to content

 • using the word “achieve” instead of “archives”

-• Academic progress does not line up with level of intelligence or effort; continuing to drop below grade level
+• Academic progress does not line up with level of intelligence or effort; continuing to drop further below grade level

 • Developing negative emotional, behavior, or attitude problems do to poor academic performance